 The Player Piano Group was founded in 1959 by Frank Holland, who also founded the Musical Museum, to bring together all those interested in these instruments.

-The group publishes a printed bulletin four times a year and encourages contact between members and supporting an online open forum, social networking web presence and video media sharing experiences.
+The group publishes printed bulletins and encourages contact between members and supporting an online open forum, social networking web presence and video media sharing experiences.

 Regular social meetings, where instruments are displayed, played and admired give opportunities for meeting others of similar interests, enjoying music or a good old fashioned sing-a-long and (where would we be without it) the great hospitality of the events host.